-a software engineer and academic HCI researcher from Los Angeles and Hanoi.
+A software engineer and academic researcher from Los Angeles and Hanoi.
 Senior undergraduate ('26) studying Computer Science at Pomona College.

 -